Agency for Science, Technology and Research: History

 A*STAR was established on 11 January 1991.
-It was formerly known as the National Science and Technology Board (NSTB) until January 2002.
+It was known as the National Science and Technology Board (NSTB) until January 2002.

 On 29 October 2003, Singapore's hub for the biomedical sciences, Biopolis, was opened.
 A*STAR's biomedical research institutes and centres are located at Biopolis, along with other corporate research labs by companies such as Novartis, Danone, Abbott and Procter & Gamble.
 Over the years, the biomedical sector in Singapore has expanded in tandem with Biopolis.
 In 2000, the sector contributed 10 per cent to Singapore's manufacturing value-add.
 In April 2017, biomedical manufacturing was the second largest contributor to total manufacturing value-add at 19.6 per cent.

 Fusionopolis One was launched on 17 October 2008, adding a second R&D hub on physical sciences and engineering.
 The opening of Fusionopolis came as Singapore recorded its highest Gross Domestic Expenditure in R&D (GERD) of S$6.3 billion at that time in 2007.
 The amount was an unprecedented increase of 26 per cent from the 2006 GERD, and double the amount of S$3 billion recorded in 2000.

 On 19 October 2015, Fusionopolis Two was officially opened at the one-north precinct.
 Together with Fusionopolis One which was launched in 2008, the Fusionopolis cluster integrates all of A*STAR's science and engineering research capabilities and fosters close collaboration between the private and public sectors.
 The co-location of A*STAR's research institutes at Fusionopolis and Biopolis brings together researchers and industry partners to work closely on projects.

 The team from A*STAR helped set up and maintain the GISAID database storing and sharing COVID-19 virus data, including quality checking functions for genomic sequences sent in by various countries.